project-tsurugi/shirakami/bench/ycsb/readme.md

 - `-ops`
   - number of operations per a transaction.
   - default : `1`
+- `-ops_write_type`
+  - type of write operation. update, insert, readmodifywrite.
+  - default : `update`
 - `-record`
-  - number of database records.
+  - number of database records before the running phase.
   - default : `100`
 - `-rratio`
   - rate of reads in a transaction.